junxit/us-congress-bills-115/metadata.md

 - 2017-09-25 — Placed on the Union Calendar, Calendar No. 233.
 - 2017-09-25 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-323.
 - 2017-09-25 — Reported (Amended) by the Committee on Homeland Security.
 H. Rept.
 115-323.
+- 2017-10-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2017-10-23 — Considered as unfinished business. (consideration: CR H8062)
+- 2017-10-23 — Considered under suspension of the rules. (consideration: CR H8052-8056)
+- 2017-10-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3551.
+- 2017-10-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-10-23 — Ms. McSally moved to suspend the rules and pass the bill, as amended.
+- 2017-10-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 1 (Roll no. 569). (text: CR H8052-8055)
+- 2017-10-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 402 - 1 (Roll no. 569).(text: CR H8052-8055)